MCP-Mirror/aindreyway_mcp-server-neurolora-p/README.md

 pip install mcp-server-neurolorap
 ```

 You don't need to install or configure any dependencies manually.
-The tool will set up everything you need to collect and document code.
+The tool will set up everything you need to analyze and document code.

 ## Installation